loov/layout/README.md

 # layout [![GoDoc](https://godoc.org/github.com/loov/layout?status.svg)](https://godoc.org/github.com/loov/layout) [![Go Report Card](https://goreportcard.com/badge/github.com/loov/layout)](https://goreportcard.com/report/github.com/loov/layout)

+## Experimental

+Current version and API is in experimental stage.
+Property names may change.

 ## Installation

 The graph layouting can be used as a command-line tool and as a library.